 If you have osteoarthritis in your knee, you might benefit from a corticosteroid (steroid and cortisone) injection.
 Still, this is not the first line of treatment of knee arthritis.
 Typically, oral medications and physical therapy are used before considering steroid injection.

 Corticosteroid knee injections have been used to treat the following conditions:

 - Rheumatoid arthritic knees

 Knee injections with corticosteroids may be used if you have a flare up of significant pain in the knee.
 Steroid knee injections can give you symptom relief within 24 to 48 hours.
-Pain relief can last on average from 6 to 12 weeks.
-No more than 3 or 4 injections should be given per year, and you should wait at least 6 weeks between shots.
+Pain relief can last on average from six to 12 weeks.
+No more than three or four injections should be given per year, and you should wait at least six weeks between shots.

 Complications of cortisone shots in the knee can include:

 - Joint infection

 - Thinning of skin and soft tissue near the injection site

 - Tendon damage or rupture

 - Thinning of nearby bone (osteoporosis)